 7 comedy plays that will have you laughing in the West End

-Make your trip to the West End the funniest it can be with a ticket to a comedy play in the West End.
+Make your trip to the West End the funniest it can be with a ticket to these rib-tickling comedy plays.
 Grab your ticket to these smash-hit comedies which are bound to have you giggling.
 As well as comedy plays, there are plenty of productions that will leave you howling with laughter in the aisles.

 The Play That Goes Wrong